 This model received remarkable ratings during safety tests.
 Among the safety features are forward-collision warning with automatic emergency brakes, full-speed adaptive cruise control, and driver drowsiness monitor.
 This car retails for $21,900.

-Tips When Deciding the Best Car for Your Teenager
+Tips When to Buy the Best New Car for Your Teenager (A New Driver)

 - If your purchased vehicle does not have one yet, invest in car safety accessories such as blind spot mirrors, airbags, rear and dashboard cameras, and anti-lock brakes.